qlnguyen1208/qlnguyen1208.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I recently graduated from the University of California, San Diego, with a bachelor's degree in Mathematics and Economics.
 I have a strong math background in calculus, probability, and statistics with RStudio, STATA, and Python.
 I am very passionate about economic growth, finance, and business analysis.

-Regarding the research sector, I am excited to study and do research in international macroeconomics, economic development, and R&D.
+<p><b>Research Interest</b></p>
+International Macroeconomics, Developments, and Monetary Policies